 “Don’t worry, I’m sure you’ll be fine.
 You’re outgoing and easy to talk to,” she said.

 She waited for him to say something, but he didn’t.
-He was staring at the floor, at the cold rocks that had fallen from his lips, lost in thought.
+He was staring at the floor, at the cold rocks that had fallen from his lips.

 She placed the tube of lotion back inside her schoolbag.